Android-for-Python/Android-for-Python-Users/README.md

 Python packages are generally distributed in a wheel, this will contain pre-compiled binaries for supported platforms.
 Python wheels do not support Android, so to port a package to Android is must be explicitly compiled for ARM/Android.

-P4a provides an api for creating package build scripts, such a script is called a "recipe".
+P4a provides an API for creating package build scripts, such a script is called a "recipe".
 The task in creating a recipe is to port existing build instructions.
 To create a recipe you must understand both of these:

 - The p4a recipe API.